BGI-IORI/nCoV_Meta/README.md

 #And then run the command to build the kraken index.

 ```
-2.Build BWA index:
+2)Build BWA index:
 ```
 bwa -index HCoV-19.fa
 ```
-3.samtools index:
+3)samtools index:
 ```
 samtools faidx HCoV-19.fa
 ```

-4.Edit the input.config file, and change the software and database path to your own path.
+4)Edit the input.config file, and change the database path to your own path.

+### 2.Run the pipeline.
 ```
 perl nCoV_Finder.pl -i data.txt -c input.config -o ./outpath/
 cd ./outpath/shellall/